-7.306.21 Adoption Placement Activities
+7.306.21 Placement Activities [Rev. eff.
+7/1/10]

-The county department shall complete the following most recent approved prescribed documents and reports:
+The county department shall complete the following documents and reports:

-- A. The Adoption Placement Agreement, at the time the child/youth is legally free and placed in the home. - B. The information sharing form, at the time a child/youth is legally free for adoption and placed in the home.
-When a child in an adoptive placement whose adoption is not finalized has a name change, and case and client I.D. number(s) change entered into the department's statewide automated system, the county department shall provide the following information to the administrative reviewer: the child's biological name, trails case and client I.D. numbers, and the new name, and new trails case and client I.D. numbers. - C. The county department shall request that the court finalize the adoption when the child/youth to be adopted has been in the prospective adoptive home for at least six months prior to the filing of the petition to adopt.
-If adoption is requested to be expedited prior to six months of the child/youth being in the prospective adoptive home, the county department may request finalization of the adoption if all parties are in agreement.
-Written documentation of these requests shall be in the case file. - D. The county department shall file a motion with the court to close the hearing to the public when all parties have consented and when it is in the best interests of the child/youth who is the subject of the adoption hearing. - E. When a child/youth is placed for adoption into another Colorado county department, the county department of residence where the child/youth is placed shall open Medicaid when the child/youth is receiving subsidized adoption assistance.
-The placing county department shall send written notification to the resident county department to expedite timely opening of the Medicaid benefits.
+- A. Consent form for out-of-state travel and medical care. - B. The Adoption Placement Agreement, at the time the child is legally free and placed in the home. - C. The information sharing form, at the time a child is legally free for adoption and the prospective adoptive parents have made a decision to proceed with the adoption.

+- D. At the time the county department changes the child's status from foster care to adoption, the Department's automated reporting system shall be closed in the child's birth name and opened under the new adoptive name.
+In addition, a new state identification number shall be reissued in the child's adoptive name. - E. When a child in an adoptive placement whose adoption is not finalized has a name change, and case and client I.D. number(s) change entered into the Department's statewide automated system, the county department shall provide the following information to the Administrative Reviewer: the child's biological name, Trails case and client I.D. numbers, and the new name, and new Trails case and client I.D. numbers. - F. The county shall request that the court expedite the finalization of the adoption when the child(ren) to be adopted has been in the home as a foster child(ren) for at least six months prior to the filing of the petition to adopt.
+Written documentation of the request shall be in the record.
+If the county does not request that the adoption be expedited, the State shall withhold State funds for the placement from the date of the adoption petition until the date of finalization. - G. The county shall file a motion with the court to open the hearing to the public when all parties have consented and when it is in the best interests of the child who is, or the children who are, the subject of the adoption hearing. - H. When a child is placed for adoption into another Colorado county, the county of residence where the child is placed shall open Medicaid when the child is receiving subsidized adoption assistance.
+The placing county shall send written notification to the resident county to expedite timely opening of the Medicaid benefits.